tboy1337/netcut/README.md

    - Verify network connectivity
    - Check if the gateway is responding to ARP requests

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-When contributing, please:
-- Follow existing code style
-- Add appropriate documentation
-- Include test cases where applicable
-- Update the README if adding new features

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.